Formal schooling is over. Is it time for "the rubber to hit the road"?

 The second and most important lesson is: If you know that you are abiding in Christ, that you are controlled by the Holy Spirit, and that you are praying according to the Word and will of God, you can expect God to answer prayer.

-This article was published in the Preacher's Magazine not too long after the author had completed his first year of pastoral ministry with a congregation in Uvalde, Texas.
+This article was published in the Preacher's Magazine not too long after I had completed my first year of pastoral ministry.